Privacy

 Complaint to Supervisory Authority

-7. Fraud Detection and Automated Decision-Making
+7. Fraud Detection, Profiling, and Automated Decision-Making

 7.1 How Fraud Detection Works